Looking to live and work in Central Europe? Poland’s new freelance visa offers the best options!

 English Wizards takes care of accounting, invoicing, and tax management for our teachers, who are hired on freelance contracts.

-Our ongoing monthly fee for this service is between 300 and 350 PLN (about €70) per month.
+Our ongoing monthly fee for this service is 350 PLN (about €70) per month.
 This includes and covers:

 You are also welcome to utilize the services of your own accountant; however, this rate is fairly standard for the Polish market.
 Feel free to read more about the administrative costs of being a freelancer on our blog.